-Ozswoosh pursues an “Every BODY Wins” Strategy!
-We have adopted this approach to help grow the sport and not threaten the ‘status quo’ as a privately run independent basketball organisation.
+Ozswoosh pursues an “Every BODY Wins” Approach!
+OzSwoosh has adopted a win win strategy to help grow the sport. and not threaten the ‘status quo’ as a privately run independent basketball organisation.
 Most people are unaware of our organisational approach.
 When establishing Ozswoosh Academy in 2017, we decided upon an individual focused model.
 So in the interest of transparency we thought we might share it.
 We concluded teams, organisations and businesses want “good people” first.
 So our approach is geared around working with and developing individuals to help them become not only good athletes, but good global citizens.

 So what is this ‘Every Body Wins” strategy?
 Put simply, Ozswoosh has an individual-centric focus.
 This sounds selfish right?
 But not with our approach.
 Let us explain.
 We have recognised that working to develop individuals and help them achieve their goals means we all (sporting/business organisations) succeed.
 Ozswoosh knows helping others makes them happy, so we encourage individual growth through working together to achieve more for each individual.
 In other words, we grow and develop together.
 Our participants form an alumni, and move in and out of our many programs.
 Participants who have moved on to higher levels of play, come back into the programs to help expose others to what they have learned, this helps fast track the groups learning and moves them closer to their individual goals.